 If you’re tempted to take supplements to increase your dose of these beneficial compounds, it’s important to note that commercial supplements aren’t strictly regulated, which means you can’t be certain what the pills actually contain.
 Certain third-party organizations do testing to verify quality and contents of supplements.
 If you’re thinking about taking a supplement, talk to your doctor or dietitian about what form and amount is right for you.

 Regardless of the other health benefits, spices add flavor to food and can make healthy meals delicious and are a healthy way to get you out of an eating rut.
 Enjoying your food is key to maintaining healthy habits for the long term.
 Be sure to talk to your doctor or a dietitian before changing your diet.

 We often associate cinnamon with sweet foods, but it works in savory dishes as well, like this stewed chicken.
 Try this sweet and savory recipe:

 - Salt (optional) and pepper

 - 3 cups chopped vegetables of your choice.
-I like spinach, carrots and onions.
+We like spinach, carrots and onions.
 Fresh or frozen will work.
 Frozen are often cleaned and cut for you, which can save time.